 The clinic functions as an Urgent Care Clinic, but also does wellness check-ups and physicals for children, (school, sports), and physicals for adults who need them for employment, school, or adoption.
 Annual women’s exams (with optional labs) are also available.

-The official bookstore of Southern Seminary.
-The bookstore carries all required textbooks for SBTS classes and more!
+The Bookstore at Southern is one of the largest theological bookstores in North America, plus carries all required books for SBTS classes.
 Click here to learn more and view hours of operation.

 The Dining Hall and Founder’s Cafe provide a variety of food and beverage services for campus.
 Special orders, grab-and-go, and made-to order items are provided.
 Learn more.